bakurpapashvili-syntax34/RHINO-File-Manager/README.md

 # RHINO File Manager

-RHINO (suggest of Rapid Explorer & Native Object) is a high-performance file manager built on Python, neon-infused file manager designed for users who demand a Cyberpunk aesthetic and seamless tiling integration.
+RHINO (suggest of Rapid Hybrid Interface for Native Objects) is a high-performance file manager built on Python, neon-infused file manager designed for users who demand a Cyberpunk aesthetic and seamless tiling integration.

 1. PREREQUISITES & SYSTEM CONDITIONS